ashish-kumarsingh/Pneumonia-detection-using-Multi-GPU-and-Pytorch/README.md

 DenseNet121.
 We achieved better accuracy with DenseNet121.
 Our findings yield an accuracy of
-87.10 % using a single GPU without data parallelism and an accuracy of 89.40 % using 4
+87.10 % using a single GPU without data parallelism & an accuracy of 89.40 % using 4
 GPUs with data parallelism.
 Also, the time required to train the model using 4 GPUs is a lot faster than training on a single GPU.